Student participation in this Program is voluntary and will delay graduation by one year.

 All job offers are made through Career Central.
 CAUTION: Consider your acceptance of an offer with great care.
 Once you accept, you are committed to the employer unless there are unforeseen circumstances.
 Also, once an offer has been accepted you may not apply for other positions.

-Any student who is approved to participate in the Internship Program and who receives several offers in Round 1 and turns them down without cause will be withdrawn from the program and not permitted to apply for any additional postings.
+Any student who is approved to participate in the Internship Program and who receives several offers and turns two down without cause will be withdrawn from the program and not permitted to apply for any additional postings.

 Students are permitted to find their own jobs.